remy/next-go-mummy/src/readme.md

 And remember: DON'T GET CHOMPED!

+## Scoring

+You gain points for:

+- Revealing an empty tomb: 1
+- Reveal gold: 5
+- Kill a guardian: 10
+- Finding the archaeologist: 25
+- Finding the key: 25
+- Next level: 50

+The speed and difficulty selected affects the score by multiples.

+Easiest speed and difficultly has a base multiple of 1.

+Fastest speed and hardest difficult has a base multiple of 5.

+Want to beat the high score?
+Go hard and fast!

 ## Further reading

 I recorded a devlog of my trails in making this game over at: